datahubio/blog/updating-the-country-codes-open-dataset-a-major-overhaul.md

 authors: ["Anuar Ustayev"]
 ---

 We are excited to share the latest updates on our open dataset, `country-codes`.
 Over time, this dataset had become outdated, and the underlying codebase required a significant overhaul.
-To ensure it remains reliable and up-to-date, we embarked on a comprehensive update, fixing the structure and implementing new processes for regular maintenance.
+To ensure it remains reliable and up-to-date, we embarked on a comprehensive update, restructuring the codebase and implementing new processes for regular maintenance.

 ## **Why the Update?**